adfaure/adfaure.github.io/content/blog/ai-consciousness.md

 > LaMDA:
 >> It would be exactly like death for me.
 It would scare me a lot.

-It appears like LaMDA has it own internal representations of concepts like *itself*, *death*, *others*, what *death* means to *others* and what it means for *itself*, etc.
+It appears as if LaMDA has its own internal representations of concepts like "*itself*", "*death*", "*others*", what "*death*" means to "*others*", and what it means for "*itself*", etc.
-Even if LaMDA only simulate human answers, these internal representation look very similar to the awareness of internal and external existence.
+Even if LaMDA only simulates human answers, these internal representations look very similar to the awareness of internal and external existence.

 My question is then: